UoMResearchIT/docker-introduction-archive/_episodes/docker-desktop.md

 If we run the `docker/getting-started` image that we had pulled earlier, we will see something different happen.
 You can immediately notice the status under the container name is 'RUNNING' now.
 The 'Logs' tab is not too informative, but the 'Inspect' tab already shows more information.
-A process called 'NginX' is running.
+A process called 'nginx' is running.
 The 'Terminal' and 'Stats' tabs changed the most.
 Since the container is still running, the stats get shown, and we are able to launch a terminal *inside* the container.